 Ukiah Brain Injury Lawyer

-A traumatic brain injury takes place when a blow to the head alters the neurological function of the central nervous system.
-Unlike other parts of the body, the neurons inside the brain may not regenerate following a severe injury.
-Therefore, everyone needs to understand some basic information regarding brain injuries and neurological damage.How Does a Traumatic Brain Injury Occur?
+A traumatic brain injury occurs when a blow to the head alters the neurological function of the central nervous system.
+Unlike other body parts, the neurons inside the brain may not regenerate after a severe injury.
+Therefore, everyone must understand some basic information regarding brain injuries and neurological damage.

 - Contact Sports: Any contact sport might lead to a severe brain injury.
 This includes football, soccer, lacrosse, and basketball.